Frequently Asked Questions

 The Association of Bay Area Governments (ABAG) is the regional planning agency and council of governments (COG) serving the people who live and work in the 101 cities and towns of the Bay Area.
 ABAG was formed by local government leaders in 1961 who recognized the need to address common issues from a regional perspective.

-Per state law, MTC and ABAG share joint responsibility for Plan Bay Area 2050 and develop the Plan with local and regional partner agencies.
-This partnership is critical to advance the vision of the Plan, as many of the strategies necessary to make the Bay Area more affordable, connected, diverse, healthy and vibrant cannot be advanced by MTC and ABAG on their own.
+Per state law, MTC and ABAG share joint responsibility for the long-range regional plan – Plan Bay Area – and develop the plan with local and regional partner agencies.
+This partnership is critical to advance the vision of the plan, as many of the strategies necessary to make the Bay Area more affordable, connected, diverse, healthy and vibrant cannot be advanced by MTC and ABAG on their own.

-Today’s Bay Area stands at a crossroads: housing costs continue to rise, traffic congestion is worsening, gaps in income inequality are growing and the region faces increasing risk from the effects of climate change.
-Global and national shifts both today and in the coming decades – from immigration and trade policies to driverless vehicles and earthquakes – may exacerbate these regional challenges, making the Bay Area’s future more uncertain than ever.
-Working closely with the public, as well as with partner agencies and policymakers, MTC and ABAG aim to develop a plan that will better prepare Bay Area residents for the many challenges the region may face through 2050.
+Today’s Bay Area stands at a crossroads: housing costs continue to rise, traffic congestion is increasing, gaps in income inequality are growing and the region faces increasing risk from the effects of climate change.
+Global and national shifts both today and in the coming decades – from immigration and trade policies to driverless vehicles and earthquakes – may worsen these regional challenges, making the Bay Area’s future more uncertain than ever.
+Working closely with the public, as well as with partner agencies and policymakers, MTC and ABAG aim to develop and improve the plan that will better prepare Bay Area residents for the many challenges the region may face through 2050.

-The goal of Plan Bay Area 2050 is to identify strategies to make the Bay Area more affordable, connected, diverse, healthy and vibrant for all.
+The overarching goal of Plan Bay Area 2050 – the currently adopted long-range regional plan – is to identify strategies to make the Bay Area more affordable, connected, diverse, healthy and vibrant for all.
 By prioritizing resilience and equity, Plan Bay Area 2050 strives to establish a vision for our dynamic region and to chart a better path forward – one that increasingly is resilient to future challenges.

-How will Plan Bay Area 2050 be different from prior planning cycles?
+How was Plan Bay Area 2050 different from prior planning cycles?

-Plan Bay Area 2050 will be a major update to the regional plan, and it takes a fresh approach when compared to our past plans: Plan Bay Area (2013) and Plan Bay Area 2040 (2017).
+Plan Bay Area 2050 (adopted in 2021) was a major update to the previous regional plan, and it takes a fresh approach when compared to our past plans: Plan Bay Area (adopted in 2013) and Plan Bay Area 2040 (adopted in 2017).
 Past regional planning efforts, in the Bay Area and across the country, have focused on developing a fixed set of assumptions for the future and then choosing the optimal strategies.
 However, we know that the Bay Area will face some unexpected challenges in the decades ahead.
 By leveraging nearly two years of work from the Horizon initiative, Plan Bay Area 2050 integrates the most resilient and equitable strategies in order to help prepare the Bay Area for a broad range of potential challenges.
-Plan Bay Area 2050 also incorporates economic and environmental issues more deeply into the Plan, and for the first time it will feature strategies to prepare for sea level rise and earthquakes.
+Plan Bay Area 2050 also incorporates economic and environmental issues more deeply into the plan, and for the first time it will feature strategies to prepare for sea level rise and earthquakes.
 Lastly, Plan Bay Area 2050 integrates new regional revenue sources that may become available in the future, which could play a critical role in tackling the region's significant challenges, from growing commute times to rising sea levels.

-While Plan Bay Area 2050 seeks to meet and exceed federal and state planning requirements – and ultimately will serve as the Bay Area’s Regional Transportation Plan/Sustainable Communities Strategy – it is designed to offer a more aspirational vision of what the Bay Area could become.
-In close coordination with local and regional partner agencies, we will work to implement the transformative ideas featured in the Plan starting in late 2021.
+While Plan Bay Area 2050 seeks to meet and exceed federal and state planning requirements – and serves as the Bay Area’s Regional Transportation Plan/Sustainable Communities Strategy – it is designed to offer a more aspirational vision of what the Bay Area could become.
+In close coordination with local and regional partner agencies, we are working to implement the transformative ideas featured in the plan.

 How can I get involved?

-To stay up-to-date on Plan Bay Area 2050, please subscribe to the Plan Bay Area 2050 mailing list.
-MTC and ABAG send out a monthly email update, highlighting work currently underway as well as offering a list of upcoming events and meetings.
-Sign up to receive email updates about Plan Bay Area 2050.
+To stay up-to-date on Plan Bay Area 2050+, please subscribe to the Plan Bay Area 2050+ mailing list.
+MTC and ABAG send out a periodic email update, highlighting work currently underway as well as offering a list of upcoming events and meetings.
+Sign up to receive email updates about Plan Bay Area 2050+.